SafeHome.org may receive compensation from some providers listed on this page. Learn More

 My Frontpoint door sensor and ring sensor are a little bulky

-It does have some great smart home features, though, including the option to combine automations for specific scenarios, like when you’re going to bed or leaving for work in the morning.
-It even integrates with Z-Wave devices.
-We took advantage of this by activating the coffee machine when our smartwatch detected we were awake.
+Frontpoint does offer strong smart home features, including the ability to create combined automations for specific routines, like bedtime or leaving for work.
+It also integrates with Z-Wave devices, which we tested by having our coffee machine turn on automatically when our smartwatch detected we were awake.

 Obviously, we recommend getting a home security system.
 Our research revealed some of the benefits, which include: